Refer a Patient

 Pease call our Clinical Intake Nurses if you need assistance: 206-987-2080, option 4.

-- Referring or transporting a patient to our Emergency Department or Urgent Care: call 206-987-8899 or toll free 866-987-8899 (ED Communications Center)
+- If you are directing or transporting a patient to the Emergency Department or Urgent Care, please call Mission Control at 206-987-8899 or 866-987-8899 (toll-free).

 What Your Patients Can Expect